zachleigh/pronounce-php/README.md

 ```

 ###### --file [-o]
-If 'file' is selected for output destination, the 'file' option can be used to set a file name to write to.
+If 'file' is selected for the output destination, the 'file' option can be used to set a file name to write to.
 The default file name is 'output.txt' and is written to the pronounce-php directory.
 ```
 pronounce-php hyphenate words_to_hyphenate --destination=file --file=my_file.txt
 ```